Line Gordon

-Line Gordon is a Swedish sustainability scientist whose transdisciplinary research combines food, water, and the benefits people receive from nature.
+Line Gordon (born Line Josefin Gordon, 18 February, 1972) is a Swedish sustainability scientist whose transdisciplinary research combines food, water, and the benefits people receive from nature.
 Gordon is the director of the Stockholm Resilience Centre and a professor at Stockholm University, Sweden.
 She is also on the board of the EAT foundation, and often participates in public discussions of food and climate in Sweden.

 Early life and education

 Gordon, was born and raised in Stockholm, Sweden.
 She was a high school exchange student in Northern Australia, and a university exchange student in Burkina Faso.
-As an undergraduate she studied biology.
-Her interest in further study in ecology was sparked by a lecture by Carl Folke on how people are connected to ecosystems, and this experience led her to contact him, and go on to study for a PhD with him at Stockholm University.
+She studied biology as an undergraduate, and her interest in further study in ecology was sparked by a lecture by Carl Folke on how people are connected to ecosystems.
+This experience led her to contact him, and go on to study for a PhD with him at Stockholm University.

-Gordon's PhD focussed on the role of water in the biosphere at local and planetary scales.
+Gordon's PhD focused on the role of water in the biosphere at local and planetary scales.

 Her PhD was supervised by Carl Folke and Malin Falkenmark in Systems Ecology at Stockholm University.
-Gordon spend part of her PhD in Canberra, Australia collaborating with Australian scientists at CSIRO.
+Gordon spent part of her PhD in Canberra, Australia collaborating with Australian scientists at CSIRO.
 The final paper from her thesis was the first assessment of how human land use change, especially deforestation and irrigation, had altered the flow of evaporative water into the atmosphere.
-Gordon's earned her PhD in 2003 in Natural Resources Management, Department of Systems Ecology, Stockholm University for her dissertation “Land Use, Freshwater Flows and Ecosystem Services in an Era of Global Change”.
+Gordon earned her PhD in 2003 in Natural Resources Management, Department of Systems Ecology, Stockholm University for her dissertation "Land Use, Freshwater Flows and Ecosystem Services in an Era of Global Change."
 In 2004, her PhD was recognized Stiftelsen Kung Carl XVI Gustafs 50-års fond, an award for excellent PhDs.